 Wireless Channel Modeling and Characterization for 5G systems:

 Dr. Yaser Zahdi is working on wireless channel characterization and modeling for mmWave frequency band and MIMO channels.
 His research includes, path loss channel modeling for outdoor mmWave communication channels, characterization of MIMO-UWB channel in outdoor environments, development of sparse wideband MIMO channel model, and mmWave channel characterization in indoor office environment.

 Cognitive Radio and Non-gradiatent Based Learning Techniques in IoT systems:

-Mohammadreza works on developing the spectrum agent-based cognitive radio schemes, and dealing with randomness use of learning techniques in IoT systems.
+Mohammadreza Ghavidel is working on developing the spectrum agent-based cognitive radio schemes, and dealing with randomness use of learning techniques in IoT systems.
 In this Ph.D. research project, he proposes new models for spectrum evaluation in IoT using game theory to enhance energy efficiency of the system and reduce the data transmission latency.
 Considering the energy constraints in 5G systems, these new methods are very instrumental in increasing the lifetime of the sensor nodes in the system.
 Virtual wireless sensor networks and use of cognitive radio in this area are the other research avenues.